Lorentz symmetry breaking in a Yang-Mills theory within the Gribov restriction: Introduction

-At the end of the 70's V. N. Gribov showed \cite{Gribov:1977wm} that the standard Faddeev-Popov gauge fixing procedure was not enough to unambiguously fix the gauge freedom of Yang-Mills theories.
-He showed that even after the Landau (and Coulomb) gauge condition is imposed there still remains some redundant gauge field configurations, called Gribov copies.
-Subsequently, I.~M.~Singer came out to the conclusion that ``the Gribov ambiguities for the Coulomb gauge will occur in all other gauges''.
-That is, still in his words, ``no gauge fixing is possible'', \cite{Singer:1978dk}.
-The procedure proposed by Gribov in order to get rid of such remaining gauge copies, which consists in restricting the domain of functional integration of gauge fields, leads to a drastic modification of the gluon propagator, so that it exhibits complex conjugated poles and induces a breaking of the BRST symmetry.
-Most recently, attempting to {\bf deal} properly with the Gribov issue in linear covariant gauges, the authors of \cite{Capri:2015nzw} have proposed the existence of a ``non-perturbative BRST'' operator, which explicitly takes into account the existence of Gribov copies and that remains invariant even within the Gribov restriction.
-Subsequently, a localized version of such non-local operator was developed \cite{Capri:2016aqq}.
-The presence of these complex poles forbids us of attaching any physical interpretation to the gauge two point function.
-According to Gribov the remaining gauge copies do influence the system only in the low-energy regime of the theory, which means that it is a non-local quantum effect, and that we may interpret it as the confinement of gluon in the infrared (IR) regime.
-The confinement interpretation within the Gribov framework has been intensively studied and discussed, at zero and finite temperature and even on the lattice \cite{Sobreiro:2005ec,Vandersickel:2012tz,Zwanziger:1988jt,Zwanziger:1989mf,Zwanziger:1992qr,Dudal:2007cw,Dudal:2008sp,Dudal:2011gd,Cucchieri:2007rg,Cucchieri:2011ig,Dudal:2010cd,Dudal:2013wja,Canfora:2013zna,Fukushima:2013xsa,Canfora:2013kma,Mathieu:2008me} \footnote{For a complete review we refer the reader to \cite{Sobreiro:2005ec,Vandersickel:2012tz}}.
+At the end of the 70's, V. N. Gribov showed \cite{Gribov:1977wm} that the standard Faddeev-Popov gauge fixing procedure is not enough to unambiguously fix the gauge freedom of Yang-Mills theories.
+He showed that, even after imposing the Landau (and Coulomb) gauge, there still remain redundant gauge fields configurations, called Gribov copies, and that the existence of such gauge fixing residual ambiguity is closely related to the existence of zero-modes of the Faddeev-Popov (FP) operator.
+Subsequently, I.~M.~Singer came out to the conclusion that ``the Gribov ambiguity for the Coulomb gauge will occur in all other gauges''.
+That is, still in his words, ``no gauge fixing is possible'' \cite{Singer:1978dk}.
+In practice, it is well known that linear covariant gauges (LCG) are plagued by Gribov copies, and recently a proper BRST-invariant approach was proposed in order to address infinitesimal Gribov copies in this gauge class \cite{Capri:2015ixa,Capri:2015nzw,Capri:2016aqq,Capri:2016aif,Capri:2016gut,Capri:2017bfd}.
+The original procedure proposed by Gribov to remove such remaining gauge copies leads to a drastic modification of the gluon propagator and to a (soft) breaking of the BRST symmetry \cite{Sorella:2009vt,Dudal:2009bf,Capri:2010hb,Dudal:2012sb,Lavrov:2011wb,Lavrov:2012gb} (as mentioned before, a BRST-invariant formulation was recently proposed).
+As a consequence, a gauge mass parameter called the Gribov parameter is introduced and the gauge two-point Green's function becomes plagued by complex conjugated poles, which forbids us to construct K\"allen-Lehmann spectral representation \cite{Sobreiro:2005ec,Vandersickel:2012tz} since it must be an always positive (see \cite{Hayashi:2018giz} for a recent study on the connection between the existence of complex conjugate poles and a positivity violation of the K\"allen-Lehmann representation)\footnote{The gauge dependence of the Gribov problem has been studied in \cite{Lavrov:2011wb,Lavrov:2013boa}.}.
+Following Osterwalder and Shrader \cite{Osterwalder:1973dx}, the positivity violation in the K\"allen-Lehmann spectral representation prevents one to attach the physical meaning of asymptotic particle to the gauge field propagator.
+In this sense, Gribov proposed a ``confinement'' interpretation for the gauge field within his framework.